braathen/qv-webticket/README.md

 * TicketConfiguration.**Credentials** NetworkCredential(string userName, string Password)

-  Use this to specify the Windows Authentication credentials to be used together with TicketConfiguration.WindowsAuthentication.
-If no credentials are specified UseDefaultCredentials will be used to allow the calling process to be used instead.
+  Use this to specify the Windows Authentication credentials to be used together with ``WindowsAuthentication``.
+If no credentials are specified ``UseDefaultCredentials`` will be used to allow the calling process to be used instead.
 This can for example be the application pool in IIS.

 #### Options for redirecting the user to an application

 * TicketConfiguration.**Document** (string)

   By specifying this the TryUrl will be ignored and instead the user will be redirected directly into the specified application.
-Note: This options requires the TicketConfiguration.QvsHost to also be set.
+  > Note: This options requires the TicketConfiguration.QvsHost to also be set.

 * TicketConfiguration.**QvsHost** (string)